 11. Stroll Around With a Peko-Chan Snack From Fujiya

 Kagurazaka is a fun district to go for a stroll, and Peko-chanyaki is a famous snack that will greet you at the entrance.
-With a mischievous expression and her tongue sticking out, Peko-chan, the charming mascot for the sweets manufacturer Fujiya, has been loved for over half a century.
+With a mischievous expression and her tongue sticking out, Peko-chan, the charming mascot for the sweets manufacturer Fujiya, has been loved for over half a century in Japan.

-Peko-chanyaki is an obanyaki shaped like Peko-chan’s face, and is only available in Japan at this location.
-There is an abundant flavor selection, with staples such as anko, custard cream and chocolate, as well as versions with savory fillings and special flavors that change monthly.
+Peko-chanyaki is obanyaki (*6) shaped like Peko-chan’s face.
+You can only find this adorable dessert here.
+There is an abundant flavor selection, with staples such as anko, custard cream, and chocolate, as well as versions with savory fillings and special flavors that change monthly.

-In addition to Peko-chanyaki, there are several other places to get snacks you can enjoy while walking around Kagurazaka.50 Ban is famous for its meat buns, and Dolce Vita serves delicious cheese-filled rice croquettes.
-Go looking for your favorite place.
+In addition to Peko-chanyaki, there are several other places to get snacks you can enjoy while walking around Kagurazaka.
+50 Ban is famous for its meat buns, and Dolce Vita serves delicious cheese-filled rice croquettes.
+Go find for your favorite place.

 12. If You’re Staying in Kagurazaka, Try Guesthouse UNPLAN

 There aren’t very many places to stay in Kagurazaka.
 Among those few spots, we recommend the guesthouse UNPLAN.
 It has co-ed dorm rooms, women-only dorm rooms, family rooms for you to choose from, and you can comfortably relax in its new and clean facilities.

 There is a cafe space on the first floor that any guest can go into, with a barista during lunch and a bartender at night.
 Many guests come from overseas, and various events, including unique bus tours, are held at UNPLAN.